New Bedford – Fairhaven Bridge: The main span

 While many maps include all three spans as one "New Bedford-Fairhaven Bridge", only the middle span between the two is the actual bridge.
 This span, which was built between 1897 and 1899, is the one which includes the 283.2 ft swing truss across the main channel into the northern half of the harbor.
 The entire bridge, approaches included, is approximately 0.2 mi long, with the swing span being mostly west of the center of the bridge.
 The bridge still opens on a regular basis, with daily openings to allow the fishing fleet in and out of the inner harbor.

 The bridge has been repaired numerous times in its lifetime, though there are occasional closings due to jammed gears.

 Major rehabilitation

-In 2022, a $100 million planning study was funded by the Massachusetts Department of Transportation to determine how the antiquated bridge might be replaced, and as of 2022 public meetings have been held to gain input on the needs of the region in replacing the structure.
+In 2022, a $100 million planning study was funded by the Massachusetts Department of Transportation (MassDOT) to determine how the antiquated bridge might be replaced, and public meetings have been held to gain input on the needs of the region in replacing the structure.

+As of 2024, MassDOT has announced it plans to replace the bridge with a vertical lift bridge.
+Construction is expected to begin in 2027.
+City officials from New Bedford have raised concerns about the new bridge's imposed height limit, aesthetics, and the speed of bridge openings.